Congratulations to our PhD student Lucy Bicks for her successful thesis defense, and a receipt of the Thesis with the Distinction Award for 2020!

-Yury Garkun, PhD, receives a Career-Starter Research Grant for 2017-2018 from the Knights Templar Eye Foundation.
+Milo Smith, PhD, receives a Career-Starter Research Grant for 2019-2020 from the Knights Templar Eye Foundation.

-Mount Sinai School of Medicine researcher Yury Garkun, PhD, has received a Career-Starter Research Grant for 2017-2018 from the Knights Templar Eye Foundation.
+Mount Sinai School of Medicine researcher Milo Smith, PhD, has received a Career-Starter Research Grant for 2017-2018 from the Knights Templar Eye Foundation.

-Dr. Garkun, Postdoctoral Fellow in the lab of Dr. Hirofumi Morishita MD PhD at the department of Psychiatry, Neuroscience, Ophthalmology, Friedman Brain Institute and the Mindich Child Health and Development Institute at Mount Sinai School of Medicine, was awarded the grant for his work entitled, "Removing proteolytic brake from inhibitory circuits for recovery from Amblyopia".
-The grant of $65,000 was given to Dr. Yarkun on May 27th.
+Dr. Smith, Postdoctoral Fellow in the labs of Dr. Hirofumi Morishita MD PhD and Dr. Joel Dudley at the Friedman Brain Institute and the Mindich Child Health and Development Institute at Mount Sinai School of Medicine, was awarded the grant for his work entitled, "Establishing a high-throughput screen to discover drug candidates to treat Amblyopia".
+The grant of $65,000 was given to Dr. Smith on May 14th.